-Upon a change in control approved by our Board of Directors, if we terminate an executive officer's employment for cause or if the executive officer terminates his or her employment other than for good reason, then the executive officer will receive his or her full base salary and all other compensation through the date of termination at the rate in effect at the time that the terminates in a situation that does not involve a change in control, the officer is entitled to receive the same benefits as any other terminating employee.
+Upon a change in control approved by our Board of Directors, if we terminate an executive officer's employment for cause or if the executive officer terminates his or her employment other than for good reason, then the executive officer will receive his or her full base salary and all other compensation through the date of termination at the rate in effect at the time that the termination notice is given and we will have no further obligations to the executive officer.
+When the employment of an executive officer terminates in a situation that does not involve a change in control, the officer is entitled to receive the same benefits as any other terminating employee.
 This applies regardless of the reason for termination.